wcanetti/pubsub-to-bq/README.md

 Getting back to our example, we have to first perform an initial load in a table in a BigQuery dataset, that we will call *customers_main*.
 This table will contain an snapshot of the current state of our table in the Postgres DB instance.

 Let's first create the table.
-Use the *schema_customers_main.json* file attached to this project to set the schema using the option "edit as text".
+Use the *schema_customers_main.json* file attached to this project (within the other_resources subfolder) to set the schema using the option "edit as text".

 After having created the table, you can use the script below to perform the initial load to the BigQuery *customers_main* table.